bitblip/cse2421tldr/content/posts/reading-pointers-on-c.md

 ```

 #### ## construct
-`##` causes the token on their side of `##` to be concatinated.
-Note this bizare method of dynamically assigning a variable ending in a number.
+`##` causes the token on their side of `##` to be concatenated.
+Note this bizarre method of dynamically assigning a variable ending in a number.
 ``` c
 #define WEIRD_DYNAMIC_VAR_ASSIGNMENT(var_num, value)  \
                        var ## var_num = value